sidcremer/homebridge-sensehat/README.md

 The real work is performed by two small Python programs: leds.py is used for controlling the Sense HAT's LEDs and sensors.py for reading the temperature, humidity and air pressure sensors.

+Fork of srob/hombridge-sensehat additing suuport for WS281B led strips connected to the Pi through the GPIO pins that aren't used by the Sense HAT.

 ## Installation
 1. Install Homebridge using `npm install -g homebridge`.
 2. Install this plugin `npm install -g homebridge-sensehat`.